 Café Scientifique is a place where, for the price of a cup of coffee or a glass of wine, anyone can come to explore the latest ideas in science and technology.

 Café Scientifique is a forum for debating science issues, not a shop window for science.
 It is committed to promoting public engagement with science and to making science accountable.

 Everyone who wants to is welcome to ask a question or make a comment.
 You don't need to be a scientist to enjoy the evening - just come with an open and enquiring mind.

-Cafe Scientifique is supported by the University of Reading and the Thames Valley Branch of the British Science Association.
+Café Scientifique is supported by the University of Reading and the Thames Valley branch of the British Science Association.

 Where is Reading Café Scientifique held?

 Café Scientifique Reading events take place at Smokin' Billy's (formerly Monroe's American Bar): 61 St. Mary's Butts, Reading, RG1 2LG.

 All ages welcome.
 Order food before 7pm and get 20% off your bill!